AtB-AS/planner-web/README.md

 ### Exposing environment variables
 To avoid having to write `NEXT_PUBLIC_PLANNER_ORG_ID` in every command, you can do the following.
-It is also recommended add this command as an  alias in your `.bash_profile` or `.zshrc` so it is always available:
+It is also recommended to add this command as an alias in your `.bash_profile` or `.zshrc` so it is always available:
 ```bash
 set -a && source .env.local && set +a
 ````